-(4) Reflects total shareholder return indexed to \$100 for the Nasdaq Medical Equipment Index, which is an industry line peer group reported in the performance graph included in the Company's 2022 Annual Report on Form 10-K, and assuming reinvestment of all dividends, where applicable.
+(5) Reflects total shareholder return indexed to \$100 invested on December 31, 2019 for the Nasdaq Medical Equipment Index, which is an industry line peer group reported in the performance graph included in the Company's 2023 Annual Report on Form 10-K, and assuming reinvestment of all dividends, where applicable.

-(5) Total Revenue, which is a GAAP measure, represents the most important financial performance measure (that is not otherwise required to be disclosed in the table) used by the Company to link compensation actually paid to our Named Executive Officers, including our CEO, for the most recently completed fiscal year to the Company's performance.
+(6) Total Revenue, which is a GAAP measure, represents the most important financial performance measure (that is not otherwise required to be disclosed in the table) used by the Company to link compensation actually paid to our Named Executive Officers, including our CEO, for the most recently completed fiscal year to the Company's performance.